tessel/t2-start/ap.md

 Inside our `createServer` callback function, we've replaced the old plain text response with a basic router that catches requests to '/leds/:index' and defaults all other requests to a separate function.
 Let's add those functions below the `console.log`:

 {% highlight javascript %}
-// respond to the request with our index.html page function showIndex (url, request, response) {
+// Respond to the request with our index.html page function showIndex (url, request, response) {
   response.writeHead(200, {"Content-Type": "text/html"});
-  // use fs to read in index.html fs.readFile(__dirname + '/index.html', function (err, content) {
+  // Use fs to read in index.html fs.readFile(__dirname + '/index.html', function (err, content) {
     if (err) {
       throw err;
     }

-    // serves the content of index.html read in by fs response.end(content);
+    // Serve the content of index.html read in by fs response.end(content);
   });
 }

-// toggle the led specified in the url and respond with its state function toggleLED (url, request, response) {
+// Toggle the led specified in the url and respond with its state function toggleLED (url, request, response) {
-  var indexRegex = /(\d)$/; // Regex to find the number at the end of the url var result = indexRegex.exec(url); // capture the number, returns an array var index = +result[1]; // grab the captured result from the array and make sure it's a Number
+  var indexRegex = /(\d)$/; // Create a regular expression to find the number at the end of the url var result = indexRegex.exec(url); // Capture the number, returns an array var index = +result[1]; // Grab the captured result from the array and make sure it's a Number

-  var led = tessel.led[index]; // use the index to refence the correct LED
+  var led = tessel.led[index]; // Use the index to refence the correct LED

-  // toggle the state of the led and call the callback after that's done led.toggle(function (err) {
+  // Toggle the state of the led and call the callback after that's done led.toggle(function (err) {
     if (err) {
-      // log the error and send back a 500 (internal server error) response to the client console.log(err);
+      // Log the error and send back a 500 (internal server error) response to the client console.log(err);
       response.writeHead(500, {"Content-Type": "application/json"});
       response.end(JSON.stringify({error: err}));
     } else {
-      // the led was successfully toggled, so respond with the state of the toggled led using led.isOn response.writeHead(200, {"Content-Type": "application/json"});
+      // The led was successfully toggled, so respond with the state of the toggled led using led.isOn response.writeHead(200, {"Content-Type": "application/json"});
       response.end(JSON.stringify({on: led.isOn}));
     }